Alaskan king crab fishing

 Alaskan king crab fishing is carried out during the fall in the waters off the coast of Alaska and the Aleutian Islands.
 The commercial catch is shipped worldwide.
 Large numbers of king crab are also caught in Russian and international waters.

 In 1980, at the peak of the king crab industry, Alaskan fisheries produced up to 200000000 lb of crab.
 However, by 1983, the total size of the catch had dropped by up to 90% in some places.
 Several theories for the precipitous drop in the crab population have been proposed, including overfishing, warmer waters, and increased fish predation.
 As a result, the current season is very short and in the 2010 season, only 24000000 lb of red king crab were landed.

 Alaskan crab fishing is very dangerous, and the fatality rate among the fishermen is about 80 times the fatality rate of the average worker.
 It is suggested that, on average, one crab fisherman dies weekly during the seasons.

 Types of commercially valuable king crab

 In Alaska, three species of king crab are caught commercially: the red king crab (Paralithodes camtschaticus, found in Bristol Bay, Norton Sound, and the Kodiak Archipelago), blue king crab (Paralithodes platypus, St. Matthew Island and the Pribilof Islands), and golden king crab (Lithodes aequispinus, Aleutian Islands).
 The red king crab is the most prized of the three for its meat.
-A fourth variety, the scarlet king crab (Lithodes couesi), is too small and rare to be commercially viable, though its meat is considered sweet and tasty.
+A fourth variety, the scarlet king crab (Lithodes couesi), is too small and rare to be commercially viable, though some reports describe its meat as very sweet.
 Specific size requirements must be met; only certain types of king crab are legal at different times of the year and only males can be kept.